Skip to main content

 During these two quarters, admitted students have the opportunity to work one-on-one with a faculty mentor and to engage more deeply with their forms and materials as they complete an ambitious original undertaking, which may be submitted for departmental honors.

-The application form is available here.
-Applications are currently CLOSED.
+The application form will be available here.
+Applications are closed and will reopen in spring of 2025.

 Expand all